A Guide to Our Thanksgiving’s Most Beloved Dishes

-Every year around Thanksgiving Day, our family prepares our menu.
-Of course, the classic and iconic recipes such as a buttery whole roasted turkey, cranberry sauce, cornbread, creamed spinach, homemade gravy, brussels sprouts, dinner rolls, herb stuffing, or cornbread dressing, and roasted carrots always make it to our family table.
-You’ll love this list of 25 Classic Thanksgiving Recipes that will give you plenty of new and traditional recipes to include in your celebration of the autumn harvest.
+Every year around Thanksgiving Day, our family gathers to prepare our cherished menu.
+The excitement of cooking together fills the air as we chop, stir, and season our way through a spread that embodies both tradition and creativity.
+Of course, the classic and iconic recipes such as a buttery whole roasted turkey, tart cranberry sauce, tender cornbread, rich creamed spinach, savory homemade gravy, perfectly roasted brussels sprouts, soft dinner rolls, herb-infused stuffing or cornbread dressing, and sweet roasted carrots always make it to our family table.
+These dishes are more than just foodโ€”they’re a celebration of our familyโ€™s heritage and the flavors that bring us comfort year after year.

 A collage of thanksgiving recipe images that include cranberry flufff salad, carrots, broccoli, brussels sprouts, turkey breast and gravy, spiral ham, creamed spinach, cranberry sauce, cornbread, apple crisp, asparagus, and roasted turkey.